bahelms/super_perfundo/posts/drafts/1-13_recursive-trie.md

 ==body==
 ...does it raise an exception?

-A trie is one of those fancy data structures you may have heard smart people at work through around at the coffee machine.
-It's a type of tree!
+A trie is one of those fancy data structures you may have heard nerds at work throw around in discourse at the coffee machine.
+No need to feel intimidated;
+it's just a type of tree!
 I love how easy that is to remember.
 I've seen it pronounced as "try", but I like the other origin
 better: a tree used for fast re**trie**val.
 The most popular use case I've seen for it is to compare similar strings.
 For example, a spell checker or language filter.
 Let's dig in.